Prem Ratan Dhan Payo

 The film was released worldwide on 12 November 2015 during Diwali season.
-It opened to an extreme positive reception with praise for Khan's performance, background, visual effects, story, screenplay and direction.
-With a worldwide gross of ₹432 crore, it is the second highest-grossing Bollywood film of 2015 and the 20th highest-grossing Indian film.
+With a worldwide gross of ₹432 crore, it is the second highest-grossing Bollywood film of 2015.
 The core plot of the film is reportedly inspired by the 2012 South Korean film Masquerade, which was itself loosely based on the 1894 novel The Prisoner of Zenda by Anthony Hope.